twolfson/google-music.js/README.md

 Removes existing rating from the current track

 ### Extras
-`gmusic.extras` is a collection of utility functions for Google Music
+`googleMusic.extras` is a collection of utility functions for Google Music

 #### `extras.getSongURL()`
 Retrieve the URL of the current song for sharing